Apoorva-ar/GSOC/README.md

 - Transfer the bit file to `/boot` directory.
 - The uboot system requires bin file instead of bit file.
 Hence we need to convert the bit file to binary either via Xiinx Vivado itself or via the script `/opt/axiom-firmware/makefiles/in-chroot/to_war_bitstream.py -f /boot/my_bitfile.bit /boot/my_binfile.bin`.
 Inorder to place the bin file in system memory, we need to access uboot bootloader. during the boot session, stop the process and run the following commands.
-- `fatload 0 0x20000000 my_binfile.bin`.
+- `fatload mmc 0 0x20000000 my_binfile.bin`.
 This will load the bin file pointing to address 0x20000000 insystem memory.
 The output will be the total bytes written to the memory.
 - `fpga load 0 0x20000000 <bytes>`.
 This will flash the binary file of size <bytes> to the FPGA.

 ### Flashing Bit file on MACHXO2